Burgess Owens: Personal life

-According to his website, Owens was married for 34 years and had six children before he and his wife divorced.
-He is a prostate cancer survivor.
+Owens was married for 34 years to Josie and had six children before divorcing.
+His eldest child is Summur-Rayn.

+He is a prostate-cancer survivor.

 Owens is a member of the Church of Jesus Christ of Latter-day Saints and has spoken publicly about his faith.
 He joined the Church during his final season with the Oakland Raiders.
-Crediting the influence of teammate Todd Christensen, Owens (raised Baptist), and his wife Josie (raised Catholic), were baptized on December 31, 1982.
+Crediting the influence of teammate Todd Christensen, Owens (raised Baptist) and his wife Josie (raised Catholic, with Hindu influence) were baptized on December 31, 1982.
 In 1988, he spoke at a meeting sponsored by the Charles Redd Center for Western Studies held on the 10th anniversary of the 1978 Revelation on Priesthood.